sirrice/bibcleaner/README.md

 Booktitles/journals have pretty much no standard.
 Consider the following versions of "SIGMOD":

-        Proceedings of the 2000 ACM SIGMOD International Conference on Management of Data Proceedings of the 2006 ACM SIGMOD International Conference on Management of Data Proceedings of the 2008 ACM SIGMOD International Conference on Management of Data Proceedings of the 2009 ACM SIGMOD International Conference on Management of Data Proceedings of the 2010 ACM SIGMOD International Conference on Management of Data Proceedings of the 2010 ACM SIGMOD International Conference on Management of data Proceedings of the 2012 ACM SIGMOD International Conference on Management of Data
+        Proceedings of the 2000 ACM SIGMOD International Conference on Management of Data Proceedings of the 2010 ACM SIGMOD International Conference on Management of Data Proceedings of the 2010 ACM SIGMOD International Conference on Management of data Proceedings of the 2012 ACM SIGMOD International Conference on Management of Data